mozilla/legal-docs/firefox_privacy_notice/en-US.md

 * Usage statistics (also called "Telemetry" in non-release builds) {: #telemetry .inproduct-link}

-	Usage statistics or "Telemetry" is a feature in Firefox that sends Mozilla usage, performance, and responsiveness statistics about user interface features, memory and hardware configuration.
+	Usage statistics or "Telemetry" is a feature in Firefox that sends Mozilla usage, performance, and responsiveness statistics about user interface features, memory, and hardware configuration.
 Your IP address is also collected as a part of a standard web log.
 Usage statistics are transmitted using SSL and help us improve future versions of Firefox.
 Once sent to Mozilla, usage statistics are aggregated and made available to a broad range of developers, including both Mozilla employees and public contributors.
 When Telemetry is enabled, certain short-term experiments may collect information about visited sites.

-	This feature is turned on by default in Nightly, Developer Edition (Aurora) and Beta builds of Firefox to help those users provide feedback to Mozilla.
+	This feature is turned on by default in Nightly, Developer Edition (Aurora), and Beta builds of Firefox to help those users provide feedback to Mozilla.
 In the general release version of Firefox, this feature is turned off by default.

 	You can [learn more about Telemetry here](https://support.mozilla.org/kb/send-performance-data-improve-firefox) and how to enable or disable it.

 * Tiles

 	Tiles are a feature of Firefox displayed on new tab pages.
-In order to provide the tiles feature, Firefox sends to Mozilla data relating to the tiles such as number of clicks, impressions, your IP address, locale information and tile specific data (e.g., position and size of grid).
+In order to provide the tiles feature, Firefox sends to Mozilla data relating to the tiles such as number of clicks, impressions, your IP address, locale information, and tile specific data (e.g., position and size of grid).
 In Firefox Beta, certain short-term Telemetry experiments (see above) for Tiles may collect information about commonly visited domains.

 * Default Search
 	To help choose the best default search engine for your location, Firefox sends Mozilla a request once to look up your location at a country level using your IP address.
 We then send that country level information back to Firefox, where it's stored locally.
 Firefox will then choose which search engine to use as its default based on the locally stored country information.